MuhdNaim94/AddressTokenizer-OLD-/README.md

 # MUHAMMAD NAIM BIN ABD RAHIM
 #### _Address Tokenizer with JAVA_

-# Run console program with .bat
+# 1) Run console program with .bat

 - Download file and put inside new folder
-- Just click AddressTokenizer.bat to run the program
+- Just click AddressTokenizer.bat to run the program via cmd

-# Run java with Visual Studio Code
+# 2) Run java with Visual Studio Code

 - Go to https://code.visualstudio.com/docs/java/java-tutorial and download Coding Pack for Java
 - This Coding Pack includes Visual Studio Code, the Java Development Kit (JDK), and essential Java extensions.
 - If existing VS user, go to extension and search for Extension Pack for Java
 - Finish installation and launch Visual Studio Code

-## Test the code
+## i -Test the code

 - Download file and create a new folder
 - Extract downloaded file to a new folder